 The Franklin Police Department provides law enforcement services to the community 24 hours per day, 7 days per week through the efforts of the department staff.
 The Chief of Police, as department manager, is responsible for the leadership, supervision, direction, staff development, training, evaluation, and discipline of department personnel.
 The Chief is empowered by State Statute and local ordinance to exercise authority in matters of police operations, and establishes rules/regulations and policies/procedures for the department.

-The Inspector, as second in command of the department, serves as Operations Commander, which includes oversight of patrol services, special unit services, investigation services, and administration/communication services.
-The Inspector of Police acts on behalf of the Chief of Police in the Chief's absence.
-The Inspector assists in the management of the department and is the immediate supervisor to the captains.
+The Assistant Chief, as second in command of the department, serves as Operations Commander, which includes oversight of patrol services, special unit services, investigation services, and administration/communication services.
+The Assistant Chief acts on behalf of the Chief of Police in the Chief's absence.
+The Assistant Chief assists in the management of the department and is the immediate supervisor to the captains.

 The sworn staff is divided into 3 shifts, each led by a police captain who is responsible for the leadership, supervision, training, evaluation, and discipline of the supervisors and officers assigned to the shift.
 In addition, each captain is responsible for an area of specialty within the department.
 Areas of specialty include the Special Unit Services Division, Investigative Services Division, and the Administrative/Communication Services Division.

 Seven (7) police sergeants report directly to the respective captains.
-The sergeants are responsible for first-line supervision of 40 police officers, 1 corporal, and 6 detectives.
+The sergeants are responsible for first-line supervision of 41 police officers and 6 detectives.
 There are 2 police sergeants assigned to each shift in Patrol and 1 sergeant assigned to the supervision of the Investigative Services Bureau.
 In addition, each sergeant has other responsibilities within the department.
 These include first line supervision of the Field Training Officers, Emergency Response Unit (E.R.U.), Street Crimes Unit, Evidence/Property Room, Traffic Enforcement Unit (T.E.U.), Evidence Technicians, department detention/lockup facility, etc.

 Police patrol officers provide 24-hour per day police services, which include protecting of life and property, preserving peace and good order of the community, and furnishing any other appropriate service that enhances the safe and orderly operation of the City.
 As the patrol officers are the main source of routine squad, motorcycle, bicycle, and foot patrol, they respond to calls for service, conduct initial criminal investigations, investigate traffic accidents, etc. In addition to their regularly assigned duties, they provide police canine (K-9) services, are members of the S.W.A.T.
 Team, and provide staffing for special events such as St. Martins Fair and July 4th celebrations.
-Patrol officers also coordinate crime prevention programs, work in the Evidence/Property Room, work as Adopt-A-School Officers, and teach Drug Abuse Resistance Education (D.A.R.E.).
+Patrol officers also coordinate crime prevention programs, work in the Evidence/Property Room, and work as Adopt-A-School Officers.

 A police captain oversees management of the Special Unit Services Division.
 These services include the K-9 Unit, S.W.A.T.
 Team, department negotiators, Street Crimes Unit, Field Training Program, T.E.U., traffic accident investigators, Intoximeter and Preliminary Breath Testers maintenance, department detention/lockup facilities, and warrant services.